-The Dependent Re-verification (DRV) is the process of re-verifying the eligibility of spouses, domestic partners, children, stepchildren, and domestic partner children (family members) enrolled for state health, dental, and premier vision benefits.
+The Dependent Re-verification (DRV) is the process of re-verifying the eligibility of spouses, domestic partners, children, stepchildren, and domestic partner children (family members) enrolled in state health and dental benefits.
 Government Code section 22843.1 mandates re-verifying the eligibility of your family members.
-Government Code section 22959 authorizes extending this review to your family members enrolled for dental benefits.
-The bargaining unit contracts specify that your family members’ eligibility for dental and vision benefits shall be the same as that prescribed for health benefits.
+Government Code section 22959 authorizes extending this review to your family members enrolled in dental benefits.
+The bargaining unit contracts specify that your family members’ eligibility for dental benefits shall be the same as that prescribed for health benefits.

 The eligibility of your family members will be re-verified once every three years.
 The re-verification period is based on your birth month.
 The following chart illustrates the schedule:

 This three-year cycle repeats.
 If you enroll family members within six months of your birth month, their eligibility will be re-verified at your next cycle.
 Example: If August is your birth month and you enroll a spouse in May 2019, the eligibility of your spouse will be re-verified in 2022.